genarationth/sprintzero-g/README.md

 ## Task 3: Submit your ***group*** Wireframe  Group design.
 Edit this Readme.md by attach link of your figma design.

-Paste you Figma designe here :
+Paste you Figma designe here : https://www.figma.com/file/JzSbUCNCue03a8kGzVcPw6/Wire-Frame?node-id=0%3A1&t=1Dhs2spOwNmqzuFZ-1
-Group Aphabet [A-J]
+Group **G**